LucaMattiocco/1D-Heat-Equation-Numerical-Methods/README.md

 # 1D Heat Equation Solver using Numerical Methods

 This project implements numerical solutions to the one-dimensional (1D) heat equation using both explicit and implicit models.
-The goal is to compare the performance of four different numerical schemes against an analytical solution for heat conduction within a wall.
+The objective is to compare the performance of four different numerical schemes against an analytical solution for heat conduction within a wall.

 ## Project Overview

-The project solves the 1D heat equation using the following numerical methods:
+The 1D heat equation is solved using the following numerical methods:

 - Richardson method
 - Dufort-Frankel method
 - Laasonen method
 - Crank-Nicolson method

 These methods are implemented in C++ using an Object-Oriented Programming (OOP) approach.
-Detailed mathematical investigations reveal that explicit methods may not be well-suited for certain scenarios due to instability, whereas implicit methods, though more complex to implement, perform better in terms of convergence and stability.
+Detailed mathematical investigations suggest that explicit methods may not be well-suited for certain scenarios due to instability, whereas implicit methods, though more complex to implement, perform better in terms of convergence and stability.

-The study is conducted with a particular focus on comparing computational results with the analytical solution.
+This study focuses on comparing computational results with the analytical solution.

 ## Code Structure

 The project consists of several C++ files, each implementing various methods to solve the 1D heat equation.

 ### Main Program (main.cpp)

 The main program initializes the simulation, calls the different numerical methods (both explicit and implicit), and saves the results in CSV files for post-processing.
-The methods are called for different time steps and a convergence study is done using the Laasonen method.
+The methods are called for different time steps, and a convergence study is conducted using the Laasonen method.

 Key functionality in `main.cpp`:

-- Initializes the temperature values and the time steps.
+- Initializes the temperature values and time steps.
 - Calls explicit methods such as Richardson and Dufort-Frankel.
 - Calls implicit methods such as Laasonen and Crank-Nicholson.
 - Saves the results in CSV files for further analysis.

 ### Initializer Class (Initializer.h and Initializer.cpp)

 The `Initializer` class is responsible for initializing and storing the time step (`deltat`), the total simulation time (`t`), and the initial temperature distribution across the points.

 Key methods:

 - `getT_values`: Sets up the initial temperature distribution at discrete points.
-- `gett` and `sett`: Getter and setter for the simulation time.
+- `gett` and `sett`: Getters and setters for the simulation time.
-- `getDeltat` and `setDeltat`: Getter and setter for the time step.
+- `getDeltat` and `setDeltat`: Getters and setters for the time step.

 ### ExplicitMethods Class (ExplicitMethods.h and ExplicitMethods.cpp)

 This class implements the explicit numerical methods to solve the heat equation.

 Key methods:

 - `richardsonMethods`: Solves the heat equation using the Richardson explicit scheme.
 - `dufort_frankelMethods`: Solves the heat equation using the Dufort-Frankel scheme.
 - `saveCSV`: Saves the temperature distribution results into CSV files.

 ### ImplicitMethods Class (ImplicitMethods.h and ImplicitMethods.cpp)

 This class implements the implicit numerical methods, including solving a tridiagonal system of equations using the Thomas algorithm.

 Key methods:

 - `laasonenMethod`: Solves the heat equation using the Laasonen implicit method.
 - `crankNicholsonMethod`: Solves the heat equation using the Crank-Nicholson scheme.
 - `thomasAlgorithm`: Implements the Thomas algorithm (Tridiagonal Matrix Algorithm) to solve tridiagonal systems.
 - `saveCSV`: Saves the temperature distribution results into CSV files.

-## Development Environment Software
 ## Problem Description

 The problem considered in this project explores heat conduction within a wall.
 The setup is as follows: